International-space-apps-bordeaux/ew19/README.md

 Using Open Street Map (OSM)

 The project was initialy based upon OSMtracker
+Create an Layouts directory under OSMtracker in adndroid and add the treeLayout.xml

+In OSM tracker select Menu and buttons and choose TreeLayout A Tree button will appear in your user interface

 The POI inside a track could not be directly uploaded onto OSM server

 The Vespucci OSM Editor Android application, designed y Marcus Wolschon